danrot/master-thesis/04_discussion.md

 ## Caching node types

-Nodes can be instantiated in different classes, which allows to add certain methods to the `Node` class.
+Nodes can be instantiated in different classes, which allows adding certain methods to the `Node` class.
 An example of this can be seen in figure 4.4.

 ![The hierarchy of node classes](diagrams/uml/node-hierarchy.png)